rohankanojia-demos/database-backup-operator-java-operator-sdk/README.md

 ## Prerequisites

+### Local Kubernetes Cluster

+I'm using minikube for local Kubernetes cluster.
+You can get it from [here](https://minikube.sigs.k8s.io/docs/start/)

+### Database running in Kubernetes Cluster

 Since this operator takes backup of a PostegreSQL database, you need to install a database on your Kubernetes Cluster.
 For this demo, you can use the example in resources folder:

 ```shell
 kubectl create -f src/main/resources/backup-persistent-volume.yaml
 kubectl create -f src/main/resources/postgres-db.yaml